NEW on Monday at noon: The town of Marblehead is alerting residents that the snow emergency parking ban will remain in effect until Tuesday at 7 a.m.

-By Sunday, 7:45 p.m., a major storm had dumped 11 inches of snow in Marblehead, with several more inches predicted to fall through Monday.
+By Monday at 9 a.m., a major storm had dumped at least a foot of snow in Marblehead, with several more inches predicted to fall through the day.

-A snow emergency parking ban remains in effect until further notice.
+A snow emergency parking ban remains in effect until Tuesday, 7 a.m.
 Marblehead schools and municipal buildings will be closed on Monday due the storm.
 Abbot Library and the Council on Aging will also be closed.

 The Current’s Grey Collins was out and about snapping photos of Headers enjoying the New England winter.
 Enjoy this photo gallery.